A common question on Lightning Protection Design that crops up time and again, is – “What is the rolling sphere method of protection?”

 The downside to using the Rolling Sphere Method is that the method can be quite onerous to get right.
 And unless you’ve got a bag of balls hanging around, trying to CAD the contact surface areas manually is time-consuming.
 Thankfully, there are software tools that can do much of the heavy lifting for the Lightning Design Engineer but these still require a high degree of competency to get the right answers.
 I realise, as a specialist, I would say that wouldn’t I, right?
 But it is true!
 I’ve seen it time and time again.

 Unfortunately, most engineering software tools are not built like consumer software.
-Consumer software has a lot of 'intelligence' built-in to it for a specific task.
-Unlike engineering software, which assumes the intelligence is held within the user!
+Consumer software has a lot of ‘intelligence’ built-in to it for a specific task.
+Unlike engineering software, which assumes the user is holding all the intelligence!